wkoszek/me/source/books/2017-01-07-book-blog-hacks-256.html.md

-recently, I've researched some other resources on blogging ([Technical blogging](http://amzn.to/2lKlRhV) for example, and [Softskills](http://amzn.to/2lEvM83) before reading "256 blog hacks".
+recently, I've researched some other resources on blogging ([Technical blogging](http://amzn.to/2lKlRhV) for example, and [Softskills](http://amzn.to/2lEvM83) before reading ["256 bloghacks"](http://amzn.to/2lBL1N4).
 Whichever expert you talk to, they all have slightly different opinion.
 Let me skip these differences.
 The common theme for success is: niche, regularity, high-quality content, mailing list "digest" sent out weekly or monthly.